-Confidentiality is a professionally and legally complex issue, not subject to a thorough explanation in a few sentences.
-Usually, information that a student shares with their clinician in the course of a counseling session will be treated as confidential material.
+Information that a student shares with their clinician in the course of a therapy session will be treated as confidential material whenever legally possible.
 Treating information confidentially means not releasing it to anyone outside the agency without the student’s permission.

-The main-although not only-exceptions to confidentiality arise in situations involving child or adult abuse or neglect, court orders or subpoena of records, domestic violence, or danger to self or others.
+The main-although not only-exceptions to confidentiality arise in situations involving child or adult abuse or neglect, court orders or subpoena of records, or immediate and serious danger to self or others.

 If you are a student majoring in a professionally regulated area (e.g. Law, Medicine, Nursing, etc.) or if your work requires government security clearance (e.g. Department of Defense), please be advised that those regulatory boards may ask you to authorize disclosure of your EKUCC records.

-We train graduate students from the mental health professions, and you may have one as a clinician.
-Professional staff supervises graduate students, and they may ask your permission to record sessions for confidential supervisory purposes.
+We train graduate students from the mental health professions and you may have one as a clinician.
+Licensed EKUCC staff supervise graduate students and they may ask your permission to record sessions for confidential supervisory purposes.
 You have the right to know your therapist’s supervisor’s name and how to contact that supervisor; your clinician will provide this information at your first meeting.